leonardophu/bus-visualisation-akl/dataCleaning/README.md

 # Running
 Given that all the directories and files are stored, and the initialised files are updated to the user liking.
-Can run run.pb file to automate everything
+Can run runPB.pb file to automate everything